 My waking hours are split between earning a living and being with loved ones.
 The economics of freelancing generally mean long workweeks.
 If there’s one thing the Covid-19 pandemic has reminded me, it’s that I want to spend as much time with loved ones as possible.

-Often people make free-labor requests of self-employed writers that they’d never make of, say, self-employed electricians or plumbers.
-When I do unpaid work, it is a zero-sum game: Either I forfeit paid work or I spend less time with friends and family.
+Often people make free-labor requests of writers that they’d never make of electricians or plumbers.
+When I do unpaid work, it is a zero-sum game: Either I forfeit paid work or I forfeit time with friends and family.

 That’s why I typically decline such requests.
 I urge you to value your own time similarly.